Large multi-response linear regression estimation based on low-rank pre-smoothing: Proof of theoretical results

 \subsection{Proof of Theorem \ref{theorem:lrpsdist}}

 We begin by establishing a result which be useful in the proof of the theorem.
-Let $Y$ be a random data matrix from model \eqref{eq:mrreg} (where the fourth order moments of the errors are finite), $S_y = n^{-1}Y^{\top}Y$ the sample covariance matrix, and define $\Sigma_{y}=n^{-1}(XB)^{\top}(XB)+\Sigma_{e}$.\\
+Let $Y$ be a random data matrix from model \eqref{eq:mrreg} (where the fourth order moments of the errors are finite).
+Note that in what follows, we assume without loss of generality that $X$ and $Y$ are mean-centered, so that $S_y = n^{-1}Y^{\top}Y$ is the sample covariance matrix, and define $\Sigma_{y}=n^{-1}(XB)^{\top}(XB)+\Sigma_{e}$.\\

 \begin{lemma} Let $S_y$ and $\Sigma_y$ be as above.
 Then

 where

 in which $e\in\mathbb{R}^{q\times1}$ denotes a generic row of $E$. \end{lemma} \begin{proof}